danielliao11/spring-microservice-boilerplate/README.md

 curl -X DELETE "http://localhost:8080/resources/v1/users/4" -H "Authorization: bearer <access_token_returned>"
 ```

-If the request is successful, your response status is 204(No Content)
+If the request is successful, your response status is **204**(No Content)

-or use Advanced REST Client / Postman or other http client:
+or use Advanced REST client / Postman or other REST client:

 ```
 url: http://localhost:8080/resources/v1/users/4